AuraOne / Resources / AuraOne Open

 Rubric Studio Open is local-first.
 Projects live on disk.
 Telemetry is off by default.
 Crash reporting is off by default.
 API keys live in the operating system keychain.
 The app has a documented no-network mode.
 The telemetry settings panel shows the exact event JSON that would be sent if telemetry is enabled.

 That boundary matters.
-The people building high-stakes evaluations are right to be skeptical of software that quietly phones home.
+The people building evaluations that decide what ships are right to be skeptical of software that quietly phones home.
 We want the first reaction from a security-minded researcher to be "I can inspect this."

 Why open and cloud both exist

 Rubric Studio Open is not a trial.
 It is not a limited free tier.
-It is the free, MIT-licensed, single-user, local-first authoring environment.
+It is the single-user, local-first authoring environment published under the MIT license, with its source revision and release artifact identified on the product page.

 Rubric Studio Cloud is different.
 Cloud is for teams that need multi-author workspaces, approval queues, adjudication, hosted exports, governance, reviewer operations, and audit trails across many people.
 AuraOne Rubric Programs are for teams that want managed expert authoring and review at scale.